 How it works

-You are given points for configuring recommended security features, performing security-related tasks, or addressing the improvement action with a third-party application or software, or an alternate mitigation.
-Some improvement actions only give points when fully completed, and some give partial points if they are completed for some devices or users.
-If you cannot or do not want to enact one of the improvement actions, you can choose to accept the risk or the remaining risk.
+Some improvement actions only give points when fully completed.
+Some give partial points if they're completed for some devices or users.
+If you can't or don't want to enact one of the improvement actions, you can choose to accept the risk or remaining risk.

-If you have a license for one of the supported Microsoft products, then you will see recommendations for those products.
-We show you the full set of possible improvements for a product, regardless of license edition, subscription, or plan, so you can understand security best practices and improve your score.
-Your absolute security posture is represented by Secure Score, which stays the same no matter what licenses your organization owns for a specific product.
+If you have a license for one of the supported Microsoft products, then you'll see recommendations for those products.
+We show you the full set of possible improvements for a product, regardless of license edition, subscription, or plan.
+This way, you can understand security best practices and improve your score.
+Your absolute security posture, represented by Secure Score, stays the same no matter what licenses your organization owns for a specific product.
 Keep in mind that security should be balanced with usability, and not every recommendation can work for your environment.